Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting Misinformation about Zoom's Security and Privacy Threats

 \subsubsection{Groundtruth Creation}

 For training the classifiers, we first manually labeled a subset of the posts on each platform to create a groundtruth dataset.
 Creating a groundtruth is not a trivial task because we need to verify the correctness of claims and discussions.
 We used the following three criteria to label the posts: (a) The post is talking about ``Zoom,'' (b) The post is talking about Zoom's security or privacy, and (c) The post is either providing some evidence, i.e., links, videos, etc., from reputable blogs or articles that are verifiable, or not providing supporting evidence, but we could verify the claims by cross-checking them with the reputable sources.
 For that, we checked the post context and ran a Google search to determine if the post context is already addressed by the company or reputable sources and if the claim can be validated.
 Using these criteria, we defined three labels: \emph{(1)~Zoom's security and privacy:} if a post satisfies all of the above mentioned criteria, \emph{(2)~Misinformation:} if the third criteria is not satisfied, and \emph{(3)~Irrelevant:} if it fails to satisfy either first or second criteria.
+Some examples of the posts that were labeled are shown in Table~\ref{psotdec}.